-3A.C.A. § 6-17-2402(1) defines a "basic contract" as a teacher employment contract for 190 days that includes no less than six (6) days of PD.
+3 A.C.A. § 6-17-2402(1) defines a "basic contract" as a teacher employment contract for 190 days that includes no less than six (6) days of PD.
 When calculated with the one hundred seventy-eight (178) mandatory student contact days and the two (2) parent-teacher conference days, this means there are four (4) days unassigned in the basic contract.
 Districts may use these days as additional student contact days, parent-teacher conferences, for classroom setup, or PD.
 The use for the days may vary from school to school or even from licensed employee to licensed employee, though days used for additional student contact days should be uniform throughout the district and staff.
 The use of the four (4) days may be assigned on the school calendar or otherwise accounted for in policy.
-If districts require employees to use those four (4) days for something other than PD but require the licensed employee for the additional hours of district mandated PD as set forth in footnote 5.
+If districts require employees to use those four (4) days for something other than PD but require the licensed employee to receive more than thirty-six (36) hours of PD, then the district must pay the employee for the additional hours of district mandated PD as set forth in footnote 5.
+A.C.A. § 6-17-2402(1)(A)(ii) prohibits a district from requiring a teacher to receive more than ten (10) days of PD per contract year.

-4The number of contract days may vary between employees, but the concern here is with the number of contract days specified in each individual employee's contract.
+4 The number of contract days may vary between employees, but the concern here is with the number of contract days specified in each individual employee's contract.

-5There is confusion surrounding districts requiring more than the required PD and employees who get more than their required hours, but do so of their own choosing.
+5 There is confusion surrounding districts requiring more than the required PD and employees who get more than their required hours, but do so of their own choosing.
 A.C.A. § 6-17-807(a) requires districts to pay a teacher their daily rate of pay for days worked in excess of the number in their contract.
-Each six (6) hours of PD equal one day worked.
+Each six (6) hours of PD equal one (1) day worked.
 Teachers who are required/requested to attend six (6) more hours than would total the number of days in the employee's contract have worked an extra day of their contract.
 This can be addressed by giving the employees a flex PD day off or paying them their daily rate of pay for the extra day worked.
 Teachers who are so dedicated that, on their own, they get more than their required PD hours do not get credit for a day worked for each six (6) hours of excess PD.